-Plots with spaced plants
+A: Plots with spaced plants

-The date of inflorescence emergence of each single plant should be observed.
-A plant is considered to have headed when the tip of three inflorescences can be seen protruding from the flag leaf sheath (Growth Stage DC 50).
+Time of inflorescence emergence is reached when the tip of three inflorescences can be seen protruding from the flag leaf sheath (Growth Stage DC 50).

-Row plots
+B: Row plots

-The time of inflorescence emergence is reached when the average growth stage of the plot is DC 54.
-This date should - if necessary - be obtained by interpolation.
+Time of inflorescence emergence is reached when the average plot stage is DC 54.
+This date should - if necessary- be obtained by interpolation.
 At each observation date, the average plot stage should be expressed in one of the following growth stages:

-(1) DC 50 First spikelet of inflorescence just visible (2) DC 52 25% of the inflorescence emerged (across all stems) (3) DC 54 50% of the inflorescence emerged (across all stems) (4) DC 56 75% of the inflorescence emerged (across all stems)
+DC 50 First spikelet of inflorescence just visible DC 52 25% of the inflorescence emerged (across all stems) DC 54 50% of the inflorescence emerged (across all stems) DC 56 75% of the inflorescence emerged (across all stems)